vishnukommuri326/Dreamers/CONTRIBUTING.md

 ### What to Contribute

-* Features: When adding new features, create a feature branch and ensure that your feature aligns with the project’s goals.
+* **Features**: When adding new features, create a feature branch and ensure that your feature aligns with the project’s goals.
 Clearly document any new functionality added.
-* Bug Fixes: If you notice a bug, feel free to address it.
+* **Bug Fixes**: If you notice a bug, feel free to address it.
 Please create a bug report if one doesn’t already exist and link it in your pull request.
-* Code Improvements: Refactor existing code for performance or readability, but ensure your changes don’t introduce new issues.
+* **Code Improvements**: Refactor existing code for performance or readability, but ensure your changes don’t introduce new issues.
-* Tests: Write tests for new features or improve existing ones to cover critical functionality and ensure stability.
+* **Tests**: Write tests for new features or improve existing ones to cover critical functionality and ensure stability.

 ### How to Contribute

-1. Fork and Clone: If you’re an external contributor, fork the repository and clone it locally.
+1. **Fork and Clone:** If you’re an external contributor, fork the repository and clone it locally.

-2. Create a Branch: Following our Git workflow standards, create a new branch for your changes:
+2. **Create a Branch**: Following our Git workflow standards, create a new branch for your changes:

     * `git checkout -b <branch-name>`

-3. Commit and Push: Commit your changes regularly with descriptive messages and push your branch to the remote repository:
+3. **Commit and Push**: Commit your changes regularly with descriptive messages and push your branch to the remote repository:

     * `git commit -m "Descriptive message of what you did"`
     * `git push origin <branch-name>`

-4. Create a Pull Request: Once your changes are complete, create a pull request to merge your branch into main.
+4. **Create a Pull Request**: Once your changes are complete, create a pull request to merge your branch into main.
 Ensure your Pull Request is clear and concise.

-5. Code Reviews:
+5. **Code Reviews**:
     * Every contribution will be reviewed by at least one other team member.
     * Follow our coding standards, write clean and self-documenting code, and provide meaningful commit messages.

 ## Setting up local environment

-1. Clone the main repository to your local machine:
+1. **Clone the main repository to your local machine**:

    * `git clone https://github.com/agiledev-students-fall2024/4-final-project-while-we-were-dreaming.git`

-2. Navigate to the project directory:
+2. **Navigate to the project directory**:

    * `cd 4-final-project-while-we-were-dreaming`

-3. Install project dependencies:
+3. **Install project dependencies**:

    * `npm install`